CORH TECHNICAL ASSISTANCE

 Hospitals selected in previous years are eligible to apply again in subsequent years.

 Yes.
-Click on the Apply Now tab on the CORH webpage.
+Click on the Application Portal tab on the CORH webpage.
 To the right of the page there is an orange box that says “Application PDF”.
 Click the box to print or download a PDF copy of the application.
-We encourage you to use the pdf version to include a variety of leaders and stakeholders for information gathering.
+We encourage you to use the PDF version to include a variety of leaders and stakeholders for information gathering.
 Then the online application can be completed in one sitting.

 - A PPS hospital defined by federal or state as rural.
 See the Federal Office of Rural Health Policy (FORHP) tool for federal eligibility (link below), or check with your State Office of Rural Health for state specific definition.